bkenza/kanvas/README.md

 # canvas
 Super simple web application that uses the HTML "canvas" element.
-The logic of the webpage is written using typescript, a strict syntactical superset of JavaScript, and adds optional static typing to the language.
+The logic of the webpage is written using typescript, a strict syntactical superset of JavaScript, that adds optional static typing to the language.